-In this post, we will be exploring how to increase your VA Rating for Sleep Apnea in 2021.
+In this post, we will be exploring how to get a VA Rating for Sleep Apnea.

 A veterans final VA disability rating for Sleep Apnea depends upon the frequency, severity, and duration of symptoms, meaning, the more severe your symptoms, the higher the VA rating for Sleep Apnea.

 In 2020, Sleep Apnea VA ratings range from 0% to 100% with breaks at 30% and 50%.

 The highest possible scheduler VA disability rating for Sleep Apnea is 100%, which includes symptoms such as, chronic respiratory failure with carbon dioxide retention or cor pulmonale, or; requires tracheostomy.

 Okay veterans – let’s take a minute to explore the law regarding the symptoms and level of impairment required to warrant a VA disability rating for Sleep Apnea.

 You might also like the following Blog posts about Sleep Apnea:

 Sleep Apnea in Veterans

 Many veterans suffer from various sleep conditions due to their military service, to include Sleep Apnea—a sleep disorder whereby breathing repeatedly stops and starts during sleep (apneic episodes).